bradfrost/atomic-design/chapter-5.md

 Users' proximity to and involvement in the creation of the design system will undoubtedly vary.
 You may work on a singular product at a scrappy startup, so your small team very well may be the ones simultaneously creating and using the design system.
 Or you may work at a large multi-national corporation with development teams and third-party partners scattered all across the globe.
 If this is the case, design system makers and users may seldom (or ever) meet, which means that helpful documentation and a sharp birds-eye perspective becomes that much more important.

-{% include figure.html src="../images/fpo.png" caption="Spectrum of design system users" %}
+{% include figure.html src="../images/content/spectrum.png" caption="There is a spectrum of potential relationships between design system users and makers, and the size and makeup of your company will undoubtedly shape those relationships." %}

 One of the biggest advantages of establishing a thoughtful design system is that it allows organizations to scale best practices.
 If all those best practices — responsiveness, accessibility, performance, UX, ergonomics, and so on — are baked into the system, users can simply plug in patterns and reap the rewards.
 This means design system users don't have to be senior-level designers or developers to produce good work; the design system serves as quality control vehicle that helps users apply best practices regardless of each individual's skill level.